 By conducting this type of scenario analysis, the bank gains a clearer understanding of the full scope of financial, operational, and reputational risks.
 The results highlight the importance of proactive risk management, not just in client-facing decisions but in governance practices that safeguard client assets and maintain trust.

 By midday, a few clients had noticed discrepancies in their account balances.
-“Initially, these anomalies were assumed to be routine market fluctuations, and customer service handled them accordingly.
-However, as the afternoon progressed and the end-of-day reconciliation began, the reconciliation team, led by Daniel Lewis, discovered much larger discrepancies than expected.
-A deeper investigation revealed that the weekend’s patch had misallocated client funds across about 100 accounts.
+Initially, these anomalies were assumed to be routine market fluctuations, and customer service handled them accordingly.
+However, as the afternoon progressed and the end-of-day reconciliation began, the reconciliation team, led by Daniel Lewis, began noting the discrepancies.
+A detailed investigation revealed the misallocation caused by the weekend release, necessitating immediate action.

 Compounding the challenge, there was a 20% chance that an additional cohort of clients—estimated between 50 to 100 accounts—might also require reconciliation, potentially increasing the workload.
+These accounts involved complex transactions that couldn’t be swiftly automated, necessitating manual intervention and increasing the risk of further errors.

 Reconciliation: The Real Picture

-For WildRide Pensions, a firm with a zero-tolerance policy on client money misallocations, the real challenge is not just how long reconciliation will take—but how quickly the issue can be resolved.
-The firm needs to know it is operationally resilient because, according to the Monte Carlo simulation, the total effort required to resolve the misallocation averages 15.5 days of work if handled by a single person.
+For TrustePensions, a firm with a zero-tolerance policy on client money misallocations, the real challenge is not just how long reconciliation will take—but how quickly the issue can be resolved.
+The firm needs to know it is operationally resilient because, according to the Monte Carlo simulation, the total effort required to resolve the misallocation averages 15.6 days of work if handled by a single person.

-This underscores the importance of resilience in effective risk management—not just estimating how long it may take to recover , but ensuring the right people, with the right skills, are available when needed.
+This underscores the importance of resilience in effective risk management—not just estimating how long it may take to recover, but ensuring the right people, with the right skills, are available when needed.

 Operational Resilience: A Board-Level Issue

-WildRide must immediately determine whether it has the internal capacity to redeploy staff or if external consultants need to be brought in—skilled, fast, and available on the same day—to ensure the issue is fully reconciled as soon as possible.
+In this scenario, the real challenge lies in resolving the issue within the firm’s zero-tolerance policy on client money misallocations.
+TrustePensions must immediately determine whether it has the internal capacity to redeploy staff or if external consultants need to be brought in—skilled, fast, and available on the same day—to ensure the issue is fully reconciled as soon as possible.
 Missing this deadline wouldn’t just breach internal thresholds—it would likely set off alarm bells with the FCA.

 This is where the Key Risk Indicators (KRIs), tested through the scenario simulation, come into play.
 The KRI threshold isn’t just a nice-to-have—it’s an early-warning trigger.
 It tests whether the firm can mobilise sufficient, qualified resources to compress what would normally be a multi-week reconciliation process into a single day.
 This is not business as usual, and the Board must ensure that these KRIs serve as real action points—not hypothetical markers.